The End of the Middle

 The three trends are, firstly, the surge of online platforms taking over the jobs of the aforementioned middle men.
 Secondly, technological innovation will make many jobs irrelevant – and these are not low-wage, minimum skill jobs.
 It may signal the end of middle classes.
 Lastly, Tabarki foresees the end of the nation state as a center of power – pointing to heightened interest in local and international interests and goals.

 These changes are occuring right now, and at a worrying pace.
-Tabarki does not take a negative view, though, and explains to individuals, organizations and companies how they can reshape themselves to stay relevant in the new ‘liquid society.’
+Tabarki does not take a negative view, though, and explains to individuals, organisations and companies how they can reshape themselves to stay relevant in the new ‘liquid society.’

 March 10, 2016 – In Douglas Adams’ The Hitchhiker’s Guide to the Galaxy, the main character finds himself aboard a gigantic spaceship.
 There he stumbles upon millions of sarcophagi containing the frozen bodies of television producers, insurance agents, HR personnel, telephone cleaners, creative directors, PR advisors and management consultants.
 These are the people deemed useless to the planet of Golgafrincham.
 They have been sent off into space by their fellow citizens with some flimsy excuse.